GuyTeichman/RNAlysis/docs/source/tutorial.rst

   :alt: CLICOM clustering setup

 On the left half of the window we can set the tuning parameters of the CLICOM algorithm.
 For our example, let's set the evidence threshold to 0.5, and the minimum cluster size to 75.
+Since our data doesn't have replicates, we don't need to tune the `replicates_grouping` parameter.
+If in the future you try to cluster data with biological replicates, keep this parameter in mind!

 On the right half of the window we can add new clustering setups to our run of CLICOM.
 These clustering setups can be any of the clustering algorithms available in *RNAlysis*, and we can add as many as we want - including multiple clustering setups using the same algorithm.
 To add a setup, pick an algorithm from the drop-down menu, set it's parameters, and click the "Add Setup" button: